leonazareth/OpenSpatialSanitation/User_Manual.md

 ## Step Three - Delimitation of Subareas

-This process calculates indicators and suggests the most suitable sanitation system for each subarea.
+This process creates a **Subarea Sanitation Suggestion** layer, by calculating indicators and the most suitable sanitation system for each subarea.

 The population dataset is a mandatory input (raster or vector format), while streets, paths, and building footprint layers are optional data.